lauren-briggs/work-day-scheduler/README.md

 - Change colour of block to show past/present/future
 - Make timeblocks text areas for user input
 - Add save/submit button
-- Save to local storage
-- Save/print user input on timeblock
+- Take users input, save to local storage, and save/print user input on timeblock
 - Add link and screenshot of live site

+user input - local storage - to do:
+- create variable to link to input element in HTML
+- create a function to add users input to local storage on button click

 // Created a variable in js to link to the currentDay in the HTML DOM